AP Glossary

 Penny slots commonly run 8–15%.
 Dollar reel slots run 4–8%.
 Video poker can be under 1% on full-pay machines, which is why it's often grouped with table games for advantage purposes.

-On standard slots, no. On accumulator and progressive games, the effective house edge changes with the meter — that change is exactly what creates AP opportunities.
+On standard slots, no. On accumulator and progressive games, the effective house edge changes with the counter — that change is exactly what creates AP opportunities.

 On a memoryless slot, yes.
-On a persistent-state slot, no — the per-spin EV depends on the current counter or meter value.
+On a persistent-state slot, no — the per-spin EV depends on the current counter value.

 Ready to put house edge into practice?